-- Prior to the start of the League, the coaching staff will define the scheduled event day(s) in the Team Management SystemTM. - Teams may allow up to two scheduled days per week to accommodate large teams, shooting range capacity, other sports/activities, or inclement weather conditions. - All teams must conduct their Competition Week events in succession. weekly shoot within the corresponding scheduled week between Sunday and Saturday before 9:00 p.m.
-CDT. - If a team cannot compete on their scheduled shoot day, they may reschedule. within the same competition week. - A full-round (25 targets) competition event may continue on a second day only if the competition event gets postponed due to weather, darkness, or other unforeseen circumstances. - An athlete's score can only be used if completed on their team's scheduled day. - All rounds are considered practice scores unless they are declared competition targets PRIOR to conducting the round. - Each scheduled weekly event consists of 50 targets (two rounds of 25 each). - Using "best scores" from multiple events is not allowed. - No individual student athlete makeup rounds for scores are allowed. - If a team has two scheduled days during the event week and a student athlete cannot participate on his/her -scheduled day, the student athlete can participate on the other team-scheduled day if the team allows it. - Reserve Week scores can only be used for entire teams and cannot be used for individuals.
+- Prior to the start of the League, the coaching staff will define the scheduled event day(s) for their team. - Teams may allow up to two scheduled days per week to accommodate large teams, shooting range capacity, other sports/activities, or inclement weather conditions. - All teams must conduct their weekly shoot within the corresponding scheduled week between Sunday and Saturday before 9:00 p.m.
+CT. - If a team cannot compete on their scheduled shoot day, they may reschedule. within the same competition week. - A full-round (25 targets) competition event may continue on a second day only if the competition event gets postponed due to weather, darkness, or other unforeseen circumstances. - An athlete's score can only be used if completed on their team's scheduled day. - All rounds are considered practice scores unless they are declared competition targets PRIOR to conducting the round. - Each scheduled weekly event consists of 50 targets (two rounds of 25 each). - Using "best scores" from multiple events is not allowed. - No individual student athlete makeup rounds for scores are allowed. - If a team has scheduled days during the event week and a student athlete cannot participate on his/her scheduled day, the student athlete can participate on other team-scheduled day(s) if the team allows it. - The Reserve Week score may be used for a student athlete that cannot participate in a competition week(s) due to COVID-19 guarantine requirements.
+If an athlete cannot participate due to COVID-19 guarantine, the coach may enter the student athlete's Reserve Week score manually in TMS when submitting weekly scores.